 How is the waiting period calculated?

-Can the waiting period restart?
+Completing the waiting period in part-time work